-Child Life Specialist at Children's
+Child Life Specialist at Children's, Memorial Hermann Hospital

-When a sick or injured child shows up at the emergency room in Sugar Land, Texas, ACU alum Hollie Young is among the first on the scene.
 She’s not there to set broken bones or diagnose elusive ailments.
 Instead, she finds ways to help the child deal with a frightening situation.

 Children can find much to frighten them in a hospital setting – syringes, anesthesia, loud machines, strangers in white coats.
 Hollie, a certified child life specialist at Children’s Memorial Hermann Hospital, uses familiar objects to help young patients cope with their fears.